Huizbirn "About me" section

 ... and now?

-After all these years, the hobby and my important balance has remained and I can no longer imagine life without it - even though I am now the proud dad of two wonderful sons.
+After all these years, the hobby and my important way to unwind has remained and is indispensable - even though I am now a proud father of 2 wonderful sons.

-Time is short, but especially in the evenings I find the opportunity to indulge in my favorite activity.
+Time is short, but especially in the evenings I find the opportunity to indulge in my favorite pastime.

-My products are now represented on various platforms and marketplaces such as Regionalis , Shöpping , Etsy and Amazon handmade .
-I also work with various stationary partners such as
+My products are now available on various platforms and marketplaces such as Regionalis , Shöpping , Etsy, and Amazon Handmade .
+I also work with various brick-and-mortar partners, such as...

 or my products are available there.